 “MAYBE ONE DAY I’LL BE AN HONEST MAN”

-In 1992 Dickinson also started work on a second solo album.
+In the spring of 1992, after finishing his vocal duties for Fear Of The Dark, Dickinson also started work on a second solo album.
 Tattooed Millionaire had done well enough for the record company to cough up more cash, and Dickinson got back together with Millionaire producer Chris Tsangarides to work on new material.
-Inevitable, for sure.
-But also the beginning of a process that would culminate in Bruce Dickinson leaving Iron Maiden the following year.
+It was inevitable, for sure, but also the beginning of a process that would culminate in Bruce Dickinson leaving Iron Maiden the following year.

-By late 1992 Dickinson also decided that his new solo effort was not working.
-Tsangarides and the new material was ditched and soul-searching ensued for the ambitious singer.
-What gave Dickinson pause Tsangarides did not know, but he saw how the project might not put enough distance between the solo artist and his day job:
+Around that time, towards the end of 1992, Dickinson decided that his new solo effort was not working.
+Producer Tsangarides and the new material was ditched and soul-searching ensued for the ambitious singer.
+What gave Dickinson pause Tsangarides did not know for sure, but he saw how the project might not put enough distance between the solo artist and his day job:

 “He found a band, basically a pre-set band called Skin, and he went into rehearsals with them on these songs he’d written.
 It was a bit heavier, Janick wasn’t there.
 And I think possibly a load of the tunes should have been for Maiden.”

 The frustration of “trying to conform to the established Maiden routine” was getting to Dickinson.
 He was, by his own later admission, “bored and desperately looking for other things to do.”
-And Maiden manager Rod Smallwood provided the push that would make the difference.
-Upon hearing the late 1992 recordings he told the singer that making a solo album should actually mean something:
+Ironically, Maiden manager Rod Smallwood provided the push that would make the difference.
+Upon hearing the 1992 recordings he told the singer that making a solo album should actually mean something.